olxgroup-oss/dali/README.md

 * Libvips
 * A HTTP server for images
 * Docker
-* Rust
+* Rust (1.74.0)

 This application relies on C libvips library.
 That means it has to be previously installed into the system before compiling and/or running.

 For installation follow this [instructions](https://libvips.github.io/libvips/install.html).
 (Required minimum version 8.10.1)

 Using `rustup` is the recommended way to install `rust`.
 It is a tool that manages and updates rust versions (like `nvm` for node for example).
 To install it, simply run `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.
-Then run `rustup update`.
+Then run `rustup install 1.74.0`.

 To build and run the application, run the following command: